Area Briefs: Page County rallies to End Clarke County's softball season

-SHENANDOAH — Top-seeded Page County rallied for two runs in the bottom of the seventh inning to end Clarke County's season in the Region 2B softball semifinals on Wednesday.
+SHENANDOAH — Top-seeded Page County rallied for two runs in the bottom of the seventh inning to end Clarke County's season in the Region 2B softball semifinals on Wednesday with a 3-2 victory.

 The fourth-seeded Eagles (18-6) had led from the start after scoring two runs in the first inning.
 Madison Edwards doubled to lead off the game.
 After a walk, a fielder's choice and a strikeout, Ellie Taylor and Haley Farmer smacked back-to-back RBI singles to give Clarke County a 2-0 lead.